Battle of the Mareth Line: Casualties

-The Axis forces, despite withdrawing in relatively good order, lost over 7,000 prisoners, of whom 2,500 were German.
+The Axis forces, despite withdrawing in relatively good order to Wadi Akarit, lost over 7,000 prisoners, of whom 2,500 were German.
 The 15th Panzer Division had suffered many losses, the 164th Light Afrika Division lost most of its weapons and vehicles.
 The 80th Infantry Division "La Spezia" suffered losses of nearly 50 per cent and the 16th Infantry Division "Pistoia" was almost annihilated; several Italian divisions were amalgamated.
-The 1st Army withdrew in good order to Wadi Akarit.